You-Gao/Blog/README.md

 img_location: used for hover and also for the src. (relative path from url)

 jekyll seo
-title: used to set title otherwise defaults to file name
+title: used to set url title otherwise defaults to file name
 description: used to set description of the page
 keywords: used to set keywords in head
 ```